qazifabiahoq/datacollection_challenge/README.md

 ### Deliverable 2: Mars Weather Data Analysis
 The analysis of Mars weather data revealed interesting patterns:

+#### Findings:
-There are 12 months on Mars, and the dataset contains approximately 1867 Martian days' worth of data.
+The analysis revealed 12 months on Mars, with approximately 1867 Martian days' worth of data.

-The third month has the coldest average minimum temperature, while the eighth month is the warmest.
+The third month exhibited the coldest average minimum temperature, while the eighth month was the warmest.

-Atmospheric pressure is lowest in the sixth month and highest in the ninth.
+Atmospheric pressure was lowest in the sixth month and highest in the ninth.

-The plot of minimum temperature against terrestrial days suggests a Mars year is approximately 675 Earth days, consistent with known information.
+A cyclical pattern in daily minimum temperatures suggested a Mars year of around 675 Earth days, confirmed by an internet search.

 ## Conclusion
 This project showcases the application of web scraping techniques to gather Mars-related information and the utilization of data analysis to derive meaningful insights.
 The combination of Splinter, Beautiful Soup, and Pandas facilitated the extraction, manipulation, and analysis of data, contributing to a comprehensive understanding of Mars weather and recent news.